TomShacham/shacks/README.md

 Design choices:

-    + composition over configuation (made easy because there is one simple http interface)
+    + composition over configuation (made easy because there is one simple http interface) h22p is light on configuration options, instead you can implement HttpHandler and delegate
-    + http client responses 4xx or 5xx are not exceptions
+    + http client responses 4xx or 5xx are not exceptions unlike a lot of clients out there, we do not throw an exception so you do not need to try/catch requests
+    + type-safe routing uses h22pStream (a light wrapper around stream.Readable) to preserve type safety through streaming
-    + json body type?
+    +

 ## Todo